A Medal for Gladys Marston

 Gladys has now received a certificate from the Prime Minister and a medal in recognition of her contribution.

-A genealogical account of the Marston family in Bottesford, including Frank’s father Arthur’s WW1 military service was added in November 2018 (link).
+Genealogical accounts of the Marston family in Bottesford, including Frank’s father Arthur’s WW1 military service, were added in November 2018 (link) and “Evelyn Box, from Hampshire to Botteford” added in December 2020.